victorabarros/CS50chain/README.md

 To run the node locally run `make docker-run` and then open on browser <http://localhost:5000/> to interact with an interface.
 To run another node to mock transactions and sync between them, use `make docker-run APP_NAME=cs50chain-clone PORT=5001` and open <http://localhost:5001/> .
+Also can import the [Postman Collection](https://github.com/victorabarros/CS50chain/blob/main/cs50chain.postman_collection.json) to request directly to the API.

 ## automated tests